 - How are images featured in your blog’s design — are they full screen width, or small and tightly cropped?
 Does your design use square images or landscape?
 Use these insights when taking your photos to avoid disappointment when your beautiful shot can’t be used with your story.
 If your photo will need to be cropped square, leave a little room on either side of the subject and don’t place anything crucial in those areas.
 And if your site uses landscape photos, make sure you aren’t holding your smart phone upright.

-- Do you want to feature the award your team is holding – or their entire bodies including their shoes?
-Stand back to get the entire subject if it’s important, or move in closer to focus on smiling faces and the words on their plaque.
+- Do you want to feature the award your team is holding, or their entire bodies including their shoes?
+Stand back to get the entire subject if it’s important, or move in closer to focus on smiling faces.

-There are plenty of articles, blogs, tips and how-tos out there.
+There are plenty of articles, blogs, tips and how-tos out there to help improve your visual content.
 A little reading can prepare almost anyone to #Forge a better quality photo for their blog.
 Strong photos help build strong website content, and that’s what your audience wants.